 But wait, there’s more!
 The shoulder season is also when you can experience France like a local.
 The cafes are less crowded, giving you a chance to enjoy your café au lait in peace.
 The parks are serene, perfect for people-watching or a picnic with some locally sourced cheese and wine.

-Like I said, France has a lot of famous luxurious hotels but that’s not what we’ll talk about here today.
+As I said, France has a lot of famous luxurious hotels but these probably won’t be your go-to option if you’re planning to visit France on a budget.
 Instead, we’ll discuss the myriad of different low-cost lodging options France has to offer.
 Some of them are:

 Gîtes de France features listings of different types of low-cost accommodations in France.
 Most of these are how the French call them; Chambres d’hotes, which is an equivalent to bed and breakfast.
 Some of these allow visitors to rent an apartment or a house and this also allows you to save a few extra bucks cooking for yourself.

 Logis is a network of 2,000+ hotel-restaurants in France.
 The places which are part of this network are mostly small inns and they are relatively cheap.
 However, most of these are located in small cities and villages.
 If you’re a food lover, this is a great way to experience the amazing French cuisine, as most of the facilities have meals included.

 Want to learn more about traditional food?
 Check out my list of the best food destinations in Europe.

 Bienvenue à la Ferme is a program supported by the French government that allows travelers to stay at farms.
 There are different accommodation options, ranging from no-electricity camping to bed and breakfast arrangements.
 This is also a great option for food lovers.
 You will be able to have a homemade meal with fresh ingredients from their own farms.

 Hostels and Couchsurfing is always a great option to save a few bucks and meet a lot of new friends and let’s not forget about house swapping where you swap your house with holidaymakers from the country you’re visiting.